bambooforest/tono_db/database_checks.md

     ##                                                                                                                                                                                                                                                                                                                              1
     ##                                                                                                                                                                                                                                                                                                           /s/ + sonorant onset
     ##                                                                                                                                                                                                                                                                                                                              1
-    ##                                                                                                                                                                       a high tone developed from PM *VhC sequences and an\ncopy vowel as well as high tone on the first vowel from PM *VʔC sequences, yielding\nYucatec V́1ʔV1C
+    ##                                                                                                                                                                         a high tone developed from PM *VhC sequences and an copy vowel as well as high tone on the first vowel from PM *VʔC sequences, yielding Yucatec V́1ʔV1C
     ##                                                                                                                                                                                                                                                                                                                              1
     ##                                                                                                                                                                                                                                                                                                         addition of a syllable
     ##                                                                                                                                                                                                                                                                                                                              2